About Us

 As an organization whose focus is on tending to our relationships to surrounding Lands and trees, we are cognizant of the ways ongoing processes of colonialism, dispossession, and Eurocentricity shape our practices.
 These include our operational and organizational structure, our tending to of non-native fruit trees brought here by immigrants, our participation in the construct of private property, and the specific life experiences and skills which we bring to building organizational relationships.
 We commit to continually hold and address these contradictions as we continue to deepen respectful relation with these Lands and its Beings.

-Memberships for the season are paid by September 15, and payments made after September 15 cover the remainder of the season and carry over to the following year’s season.
+Harvest Shares for the season are gathered by September 15 by registration via the Fruit Picking Portal.
+Any contributions made after September 15 cover the remainder of the current season and carry over to the following year.
+We invite our community to contribute to our project at the following annual amounts:

 Thank you to our 2026 Season Sponsors